Nicholas-Chann/League-of-Legends-Win-Predictor/README.md

 # Framing a Prediction Problem

 From the previous test we know that firsttower is a big determinator of who wins the game.
-I want to know how accuratly can you predict the outcome of a game using the data from first tower in addition to mid game data.
-In particular the columns i am interested in are firstblood, firstdragon, firsttower, firstmidtower, firstthreetowers, turretplates, oppturretplates, and the stat differences at 15 minutes in the game.
+I want to know how accuratly can you predict the `result` of a game using the data from `firsttower` in addition to mid game data.
+In particular the columns I am interested in are `firstblood`, `firstdragon`, `firsttower`, `firstmidtower`, `firstthreetowers`, `turretplates`, `oppturretplates`, and the stat differences at 15 minutes in the game.
 The model I will be using is a binary classification.
 I restricted the features I chose to be those observable by 15 minutes into the game.
-I decided to test the data on team performance rather than individual performance therefore I dropped all rows of the individual playerskeeping only the team data
+I decided to test the data on team performance rather than individual performance therefore I dropped all rows of the individual players keeping only the team data.
+My **Preditcion problem** is, how accuratly are we able to predict the `result` of a game based on mid game metrics.
+To evalute my model I will be using a train-test split with 80% training data and 20% test data.
+This will help ensure that I am not over or under fitting my model.
+I will also using accuracy because my dataset is well balanced and we simply want to test the correctness of the model.

-Preditcion problem: Are we able to accuratly predict the outcome of a game based on early-mid game metrics.
+# Baseline Model

-# using the baseline model i wanted to see how accuratly we could predict the outcome of the game knowing only the side the team
+For my baseline model i used a Random Forest Classifier trained on the features `side` and `firsttower`.
+Both features used are nominal categorical variables.
+Since `firsttower` is already in binary form I did not have to apply any transformations to it. `side` how ever needed to be OneHotEncoded to give binary values for if the team is on Red or Blue side.

-# was on and if they destroyed the first tower
+The results that I got from fitting my model was